umarmahtab/focusflow/README.md

-# FocusFlow — Vanilla JS Productivity App
+# FocusFlow — Productivity App

 A clean, fast **to‑do app** built with **HTML + CSS + JavaScript** (no frameworks).
 Perfect as a student project to show JavaScript skills.